benjaminmbrown/private-ethereum-network/private-eth-network/README.md

 Create a folder called chaindata in the same folder as genesis.json.

-`geth --datadir chaindata init genesis.json`
+Run `geth --datadir chaindata init genesis.json`

 NOTE: `--datair` sets the location of your blockchain